petersilva/drobo-utils/README.txt

 Drobo-utils is a set of linux tools to query and manage Data Robotics Drobo storage systems.
 If you fire up drobom view, it should look familiar to those who have seen the dashboard on other operating systems.
-Drobom view is built on a little programmer interface which can be installed on the system and used by other applications as well.
-For experienced Linux hands, there rest of the command line interface is provided by other sub-commands of drobom, and offer the same functionality as the view graphical interface.
+Drobom view is built on a little python programmer interface which can be installed on the system and used by other applications as well.
+For experienced Linux hands, the rest of the command line interface is provided by other sub-commands of drobom, and offer the same functionality as the view graphical interface.
-There is also a python API.

 INSTALLATION: Easiest